testmonitor/testng-listener/README.md

 </suite>
 ```

-Next, create a `testmonitor.properties` file in project directory and use the following configuration:
+Next, create a `testmonitor.properties` file in your project directory and add this configuration (change the values according to your preferences):

 ```properties
 TESTMONITOR_DOMAIN=mydomain.testmonitor.com